by Sarah Wood, El Paso Master Gardener

 Credit: Sarah Wood

-Related articles from the Learn»Gardening Topics page:
+Related links from our Learn»Links-Gardening Topics page:

 Prepare for Bulbs in the Landscape Now (includes additional information on forcing bulbs)